-European Immigrants in the United States in 2014
+European Immigrants in the United States

 Once the backbone of U.S. immigration flows, European migration to the United States has steadily declined since 1960, with a small uptick following the end of communism in the 1990s.
 European immigrants numbered 4.8 million in 2014, out of a total immigrant population of 42.4 million.
 The share of Europeans among the total U.S. foreign-born population plunged from 75 percent in 1960 to 11 percent in 2014, as immigration from Latin America and Asia surged to new prominence after the Immigration Act of 1965 abolished national-origin quotas that gave preference to European migration.